cortext/GeoNames/README.md

 A. | 	4 |
 S.TRAM | 	3 |

-For the classes and the feature codes listed above (except for S.ARCHV and S.TRAM), the fclasscode is filed by an empty value '':
+For the classes and the feature codes listed above (except for S.ARCHV and S.TRAM, assuming it may change between version), the fclasscode is filed by an empty value '':
 ```sql
 UPDATE `geo_allcountries`
 SET  `fclasscode` = ''